 The Ethernet input will be Roon Ready and will also support Tidal, Qobuz, Deezer, Spotify, Apple Airplay and V-Tuner.
 We have been advised by Vitus that the performance of this DAC will be on-par with the standalone RD-101 DAC/Streamer so it will be a serious add-on upgrade for those looking for the ultimate one box system.

-As for the phono-stage it is estimated this will also be £4500.00.
-This has 2 sets of RCA inputs, one pair for MM and one pair for MC and just like the DAC board it is ideal for turntable users looking for serious performance without a huge box count.
+As for the phono-stage this will 2 sets of RCA inputs, one pair for MM and one pair for MC and just like the DAC board it is ideal for turntable users looking for serious performance without a huge box count.

 In terms of our demo system with the SIA-030 we have been using a Melco N1Zs/2 (and a N1zH/2) connected to the Vitus RD-101 DAC with a pair of Avalon Idea loudspeakers and a pair of Serhan & Swift Mu2 (at the time of writing our Vimberg Mino’s have not yet arrived – they should make a rather special combination together!).
 Signal and power cables has been a mixture of Tellurium Q Black Diamond and Entreq.
 The RD-101 and the Melco have been Stillpointed using Ultra 6 and Ultra 5, I have not put any Stillpoints under the amplifier…….yet.